Devices Supported on the Dartmouth Network

 Philips Hue No No No This device connects to smartphones, tablets, and computers in a way that is not compatible with enterprise-grade networks such as the one at Dartmouth.
 There is no workaround at this time.

 Printers No No Yes Please use the Wired Ethernet or USB Ports on the printer.
 Printers will not work as expected on eduroam or Dartmouth Public.
-Printers must not broadcast their own WiFi network or use WiFi-Direct.
-A static IP address and hostname can be requested for a printer to allow for easier sharing.
-A printer connected to a Wired Ethernet connection will be able to be used by devices connected to the eduroam WiFi network.
+Printers must not broadcast their own Wi-Fi network or use Wi-Fi Direct.
+A static IP address and hostname can be requested for a printer to allow for easier access and sharing.
+A printer connected to a Wired Ethernet connection will be able to be used by devices connected to the eduroam Wi-Fi network.

-Raspberry Pi or similar Linux-based SBC Devices Yes Yes Yes In order to connect to eduroam, you will need to configure the device to use WPA2-Enterprise with PEAP-MSCHAPv2
+Raspberry Pi or similar Linux-based SBC Devices Yes Yes Yes In order to connect to eduroam, you will need to configure the device to use WPA3-Enterprise with EAP-TLS.
+Please see this KB Article on connecting to eduroam using the Linux operating system.

 iRobot Roomba No Yes No ITC has heard that these devices may work when connected to Dartmouth Public, but extensive testing has not been done to confirm this.